Extra-twisted connected sum G_2-manifolds: Genericity results

 \section{Genericity results}

 In \S\ref{sec:examples}, we will exhibit examples of extra-twisted connected sums using blocks constructed in \S\ref{sec:sfblocks}.
-To match pairs of blocks in the required way, we will apply Theorem \ref{thm:matching}.
-In some of the examples, this requires stronger genericity properties than that provided by Proposition \ref{prop:generic_fano}.
+To match pairs of blocks in the required way (\ie to find \hk rotations in the sense of Definition \ref{def:hkr} between the K3 surface factors in their asymptotic cross-sections), we will apply Theorem \ref{thm:matching}.
+That relies on establishing that the families of blocks used have certain genericity properties in the sense of Definition \ref{def:generic}.
+As explained in \S\ref{sec:match}, precisely what genericity property is needed depends on what action on cohomology one tries to achieve for the \hk rotation, and in some examples, what is needed is stronger than what Proposition \ref{prop:generic_fano} provides.
 We therefore collect here the genericity results that will prove necessary for our selected examples.

-Given a family of building blocks $\fbb$ with polarising lattice $N$, the problem is basically to establish sufficient conditions for an overlattice $\Lambda \subset L$ of $N$ that ensure that any $\kd$ with $\Pic K3 \cong \Lambda$ embeds as an anticanonical divisor in some element of $\fbb$.
+Given a family of building blocks $\fbb$ with polarising lattice $N$, the problem is basically to establish sufficient conditions for an overlattice $\Lambda \subset L$ of $N$ that ensure that any K3 surface $\kd$ with $\Pic \kd \cong \Lambda$ embeds as an anticanonical divisor in some element of $\fbb$.
 If the conclusion holds, then elements of $N \subset \Lambda$ are given some geometric meaning, \eg if elements of $\fbb$ are described in terms of some embedding into projective space, then there is an element $H \in N$ corresponding to the hyperplane class.
 The general strategy to reconstruct these embeddings into projective space from knowing that $\Pic \kd \cong \Lambda$.

 The first step is to recall that the positive cone of a complex K3 has a chamber structure, where walls are planes orthogonal to $(-2)$-classes in $\Pic \kd$, and the chambers are possible nef cones.
 Thus for a marked $K3$ with $\Pic \kd = \Lambda$ and $H \in \Lambda$ such that has $H^2 > 0$ and $H$ is orthogonal to all $(-2)$-classes in $\Lambda$, we can always choose a different marking (composing the original choice with reflections in $(-2)$-classes) to assume WLOG that $H$ is a nef class for the marked K3.